Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

 \subsubsection{Fraction of galaxies with suppressed star formation as a function of their environment}

-We now quantify the impact of filamentary structures on the star formation activity of galaxies by defining explicitly the quenching fraction $f_{\rm Q}$ as that of sources with suppressed star formation, i.e., ${\rm SFR}<1/3~{\rm SFR}_{\rm MS}$.
-These are sources well below the MS and with low levels of ongoing star formation (specific star formation rate, sSFR$<9\times10^{-11}$~yr$^{-1}$).
-Figure~\ref{fig:scatter_plot_fQ_vs_density_dfil} displays $f_{\rm Q}$ as a function of the environment, that we parameterize using the local density $n_5$ (left) and distance to the filament (right).
-The AMIGA and Virgo galaxies are associated with the lowest ($n_5=(0.19^{+0.41}_{-0.13})~h^3~{\rm Mpc}^{-3}$) and highest ($n_5=(6.29^{+27.47}_{-4.54})~h^3~{\rm Mpc}^{-3}$) densities, respectively.
-Filament galaxies are found at intermediate densities, with a median of $n_5=(1.12^{+5.64}_{-0.98})~h^3~{\rm Mpc}^{-3}$.
-They also span a broader range of $n_5$ with an overlap in density with field and cluster galaxies at the low and high end of the distribution, respectively, similarly to what has been found for example in simulations \citep{Cautun2014}.
+We now quantify the impact of filamentary structures on the star formation activity of galaxies.
+Figure~\ref{fig:scatter_plot_fQ_vs_density_dfil} displays{ the quenching fraction} $f_{\rm Q}$ as a function of the environment, which we parameterize using the local density $n_5$ (left) and distance to the filament (right).
+The AMIGA and Virgo galaxies are associated with the lowest ($n_5=(0.19^{+0.41}_{-0.13})~h^3~{\rm Mpc}^{-3}$) and highest ($n_5=(6.29^{+27.47}_{-4.54})~h^3~{\rm Mpc}^{-3}$) densities, respectively.\footnote{ We remind that local densities of AMIGA sources have been increased by a factor of 4.3 to correct for the offset with respect to our $n_5$ estimates (see Sect.~\ref{sec:AMIGA_loc_density}).} Filament galaxies are found at intermediate densities, with a median of $n_5=(1.12^{+5.64}_{-0.98})~h^3~{\rm Mpc}^{-3}$.
+They also span a broader range of $n_5$ with an overlap in density with field and cluster galaxies at the low and high ends of the distribution, respectively, similarly to what has been found for example in simulations \citep{Cautun2014}.